wenqingqian3/wenqingqian3.github.io/README.md

 3. Implement a command to "adjust the score of keywords based on file size"
 4. Implement the search to be sensitive to the order of input terms, and make this sensitivity configurable
 5. link support
+6. reference support
+7. Minor (new type): Open an embedded window to display a Minor article within the current page.
+8. rewrite the format modified markdown to source